wpswings/woo-gift-cards-lite/readme.txt

 With WooCommerce gift vouchers, Customers can redeem gift cards at your online WooCommerce store or also through a Point of Sale(POS) system from a brick-and-mortar store.
 To enable this feature, you just need to generate a FREE Redeem link by providing your email and name.
 When you do that, you get the login credentials via email for logged in to the redeem/recharge portal, a redeem link, and an embed link.
 You can directly go to the redeem link to recharge or redeem gift cards.
 Or you can also add the embed code on your web page to create a portal for recharging/redeeming gift cards at your online store.

-**7)** **Coupon Codes and Customizable Email Templates** Ultimate WooCommerce Gift Cards provide you coupon codes.
+**7)** **Coupon Codes and Customizable Email Templates** Ultimate WooCommerce Gift Cards provide you with coupon codes.
 You can tweak the coupon code length, prefix, expiry date, number of usages, min, and max spending limit.
 Moreover, you can customize the email template that delivers the gift card to the recipient.
 You can upload and change the height and width of the logo, change gift card message length, disclaimer text, gift card email subject, etc.

 **8)** **Product and Category Exclusion Feature**
 With WooCommerce ultimate gift card plugin, you can exclude specific categories, products, or sale items.
 If you do this, the customers won’t be able to buy the excluded products through gift cards.